AlanFord/Getting-to-more-blinkies/Beaglebone Black/README.md

 A good source of background is http://derekmolloy.ie/kernel-gpio-programming-buttons-and-leds/

 The BeagleBone can't supply much power for an LED without potentially jeprodizing the BeagleBone.
-Therefore, we will use a FET between the BeagleBone and the LED.
+Therefore, we will use a FET between the BeagleBone and the LED, as shown in the following figure.

 ![schematic](https://github.com/AlanFord/Getting-to-more-blinkies/blob/master/Beaglebone%20Black/schematic.png)
-##reference the schematic##

 The gpio pin we will be using to control the LED will be pin 23 on the P9 header.
 That pin is named GPIO1_17, but is known to the linux kernel as gpio49.
 Why gpio49?
 The gpio pins of the BeagleBone Black are grouped into